henry-boyd/io-riot/src/techandconsequenceblog/blog/Dubious Charts - Too Important For Vibe Graphing.md

 ---
-title: Dubious Charts - Too Important For Vibe Graphing
+title: Too Important For Vibe Graphing (Dubious Charts)
 description: OpenAI was caught with some less-than-visually-accurate charts in its GPT-5 presentation, but this is a symptom of an even larger problem.
 Aka number go up at any cost does not a good chart make
 pubDate: 'Sept 21 2025'
 heroImage: '/media/TooImportantForVibeGraphing/DeceptionEvalsWidefeatured.png'
-tags: ["charts", "news"]
+tags: ["dubious charts", "news"]
 ---
 (Dubious Charts is a data-focused project that sometimes makes an appearance on Tech & Consequence.
 If you are also a numbers nerd who wants to see more like this I suggest heading over to [dubiouscharts.com](https://dubiouscharts.com/))